NorthWalesDevs/builders-story/story.md

 I write this note to tell why Paddy's not at work today

-While working on the fourteenth floor, some bricks I had to clear And to throw them down from off the top seemed quite a good idea But the gaffer wasn't very pleased, he was an awful sod He said I had to cart them down the ladder in my hod.
+While working on the fourteenth floor, some bricks I had to clear But the gaffer wasn't very pleased, he was an awful sod He said I had to cart them down the ladder in my hod.